 If the estimates are correct, Minnesota has less than 1 percent of the estimated 11 million unauthorized immigrants living in the United States.

-"There's no question that the failure of the federal government to create an immigration system that works is creating enormous anxiety in the states," said Benjamin Johnson, director of the Washington-based Immigration Policy Center, which calls itself nonpartisan but proimmigrant.
+Still, specialists expect immigration to remain a big issue in states like Minnesota."There's no question that the failure of the federal government to create an immigration system that works is creating enormous anxiety in the states," said Benjamin Johnson, director of the Washington-based Immigration Policy Center, which calls itself nonpartisan but proimmigrant.

 A spokesman for Beauprez, one of two Republicans seeking to become Colorado's governor, said voters ask about immigration regularly.